n8n Integration

 4

-Notipo picks up the page when you change its status in Notion and handles the rest — Gutenberg conversion, image uploads, featured image generation, SEO metadata, and WordPress publishing.
+The POST /api/posts/create endpoint accepts a markdown body and handles everything — Notion page creation, markdown-to-block conversion, Gutenberg conversion, image uploads, featured image generation, SEO metadata, and WordPress publishing.

 Monitor Jobs